Lucky Star (Madonna song): Live performances

-The Rebel Heart Tour's (2015–2016) Mexican-themed medley of "Dress You Up", "Into the Groove", and "Lucky Star".
+Madonna singing "Lucky Star" on the Rebel Heart Tour (2015–2016), where it was incorporated into a Latin-themed medley with "Dress You Up" and "Into the Groove".

-On October 13, 1983, Madonna performed "Lucky Star" at the Camden Palace in London, wearing a black top, black skirt, leggings, and her hair styled in ringlets.
-According to The Guardians Bart Mills, she sang in a "husky, black-sounding voice".
-The single was then included in four of the singer's concert tours: Virgin (1985), Who's That Girl (1987), Confessions (2006), and Rebel Heart (2015–2016).
-On the first one, she wore a black crop top under a vest with a silver cross pattée, fringed gloves, a matching miniskirt, leggings, low-heeled leather boots, and crucifix earrings.
-The performance from her show at Detroit's Cobo Hall was featured on the video release Madonna Live: The Virgin Tour.
+On October 15, 1983, Madonna performed "Lucky Star" at London's Camden Palace.
+The Guardian praised her husky vocals and energetic dancing.
+The song was then included in four of her concert tours: Virgin (1985), Who's That Girl (1987), Confessions (2006), and Rebel Heart (2015–2016).
+On the first, Madonna sang wearing an all-black fringed crop top and skirt that exposed her midriff, accessorized with crucifixes of varying sizes.
+A recording of the performance at Detroit's Cobo Arena was included in the tour's video release.

-For the Who's That Girl Tour, Madonna performed the song beneath a disco ball, wearing the same black bustier seen in her "Open Your Heart" (1986) video and sporting platinum blonde hair in a voluminous style.
-Chicago Tribune writers Scott A. Zamost and Elizabeth Snead noted that while her vocals were strong, they were frequently "drowned out" by an overpowering backing band during songs like "Lucky Star".
-Two performances from this tour were included on the videos Who's That Girl: Live in Japan and Ciao Italia: Live from Italy, filmed in Tokyo and Turin, respectively.
+The performance on the Who's That Girl World Tour had Madonna performing beneath a disco ball, wearing a black corset with gold tassels, black panties, and ankle boots.
+Chicago Tribune writers Scott A. Zamost and Elizabeth Snead noted that while her vocals were strong, they were frequently "drowned out" by an overpowering backing band.
+A rendition from this tour was included on the video release Ciao Italia: Live from Italy (1988).

+During the Confessions Tour, Madonna performed a techno-infused version of "Lucky Star" that transitioned into "Hung Up" (2005), wearing an illuminated white cape embroidered with "Dancing Queen".
+Variety gave the number a mixed review, citing Madonna's off-key vocals but noting that they suggested there were "live elements" in a show dominated by "electronically triggered sounds".
+The performance from the concerts at London's Wembley Arena was included on the tour's live album (2007).

-A reworked, techno-infused "Lucky Star" was featured on the Confessions Tour.
-After performing "La Isla Bonita" (1987), Madonna lays face-down on stage before being joined by backup singers who draped her in a glowing white cape embroidered with "Dancing Queen".
-Together, they transitioned into "Lucky Star", which gradually morphed into "Hung Up" (2005), the show's closing number.
-The Providence Journals Rick Massimo noted that the new version added "even more dance thump".
-This performance was included in The Confessions Tour (2007) live album.
-On the MDNA Tour (2012), the song was briefly sampled in a video intro to "Turn Up the Radio".
-A slow, Mexican-inspired medley combining "Dress You Up", "Into the Groove" (1985), and "Lucky Star" was performed during the Rebel Heart Tour, featuring Day of the Dead–themed visuals.
-Billboards Joe Lynch praised the Spanish guitar arrangement, though he felt "the maracas might have been a little much".
-On July 27, 2023, Madonna posted an Instagram video of herself dancing to "Lucky Star" to commemorate the 40th anniversary of her debut album.
+"Lucky Star" was among the songs sampled in "Radio Dial Static", a video interlude featured on the MDNA Tour (2012).
+On the Rebel Heart Tour, Madonna performed a slow, Latin-inspired medley of "Dress You Up", "Into the Groove" (1985) and "Lucky Star", accompanied by Day of the Dead–themed visuals while dressed in a black dress, hat, and shawl.
+Billboards Joe Lynch praised the Spanish guitar arrangement, though he felt the maracas were "a little much".
+On July 27, 2023, Madonna posted an Instagram video of herself dancing to "Lucky Star" to commemorate the 40th anniversary of the parent album.